pcfreak30/skyd/release-scripts/README.md

 ## Example
-The following list of commands shows how one could use the scripts in this directory to build Sia.
+The following list of commands shows how one could use the scripts in this directory to build skyd.

 1. `./build-in-docker.sh master v1.6.0`
 1. `cd ../release && sha256sum --check skyd-v1.6.0-SHA256SUMS.txt`